manifold-systems/manifold/manifold-core-parent/manifold/README.md

 # Modes

-You can use Manifold in one of two modes which you control as an optional argument to the Manifold plugin for javac:
+Manifold may be used in one of two modes which you control as an optional argument to the Manifold plugin for javac:

 * **static**: `-Xplugin:Manifold` (default) compiles resource types statically at compile-time

 * **dynamic**: `-Xplugin:Manifold dynamic` compiles resource types _dynamically_ at _runtime_
 (alternatively `-Xplugin:"Manifold dynamic"`, some tools may require quotes)

-Most projects benefit most using the default (static) mode.
-Dynamic mode in most cases should be reserved for specific type manifolds that are better suited to dynamic compilation.
+> **Warning!!!** Dynamic mode is designed for special use-cases.
+Do not use dynamic mode in your project unless your it

-> If you're not sure which mode to use, try the default static mode -- it's usually the right choice.
+> is purely for experimentation purposes, or you have consulted with Manifold engineering regarding your project's needs.

 General information considering the static v. dynamic mode: